everhartlab/sclerotinia-review-2017/manuscript/review.md

 Mycelial compatibility in *S. sclerotiorum* is considered by some to be synonymous with vegetative compatibility [@Schafer2006-ph; @Kohn1990-po], yet evidence to the contrary exists in *S. sclerotiorum* [@Ford1995-wk], *S. homoeocarpa* [@Jo2008-ft; @Chang2014-rn], *Verticillium dalhiae* [@Papaioannou2014-pe], and *Neurospora crassa* [@Micali2003-li].
 The crux in these cases is that barrage formation may only serve as indirect evidence for vegetative incompatibility.
 In order to be absolutely certain anastomosis has taken place, the most efficient method is to pair complementary auxotrophic nitrate non-utilizing (*nit*-) mutants on minimal media [@Kohn1990-po; @Ford1995-wk; @Leslie1993-hj; @Glass1992-af].
-Vegetatively compatible strains would anastomose and produce aerial hyphae and regain wildtype growth patterns, whereas incompatible strains would fail to grow larger than the control strains, which were spindly and failed to produce aerial hyphae.
+Vegetatively compatible strains anastomose and produce aerial hyphae and regain wildtype growth patterns, whereas incompatible strains fail to grow larger than the control strains, which are spindly and fail to produce aerial hyphae.
 Unfortunately, *S. sclerotiorum* has proven notoriously difficult to mutate, which is the reason this technique has not yet been applied to determine mycelial compatibility [@Kohn1990-po; @Ford1995-wk].
 To date, only one study has been able to create auxotrophic mutants to test for anastomosis and heterokaryosis in *S. sclerotiorum* [@Ford1995-wk].